jupyter-book/mystmd/docs/cross-references.md

 ### Equations Targets

-To reference equations, use the `{eq}` role.
+To reference equations, use the {myst:role}`eq` role.
 It will automatically insert the number of the equation.
 Note that you cannot modify the text of equation links.

 (example-equation-targets)=